General Store operations

 By placing your order, you agree to all the terms outlined in our “Shipping Policies” below.
 Shipping options may be selected at checkout with our Carrier Calculated Shipping drop down menu.

-Rebecca's Herbal Apothecary processes shipping orders Monday-Saturday, from 9:30 a.m. until 1 p.m.
+Rebecca's Herbal Apothecary processes shipping orders Monday-Friday, from 9:30 a.m. until 1 p.m.
 MST.
 Please allow 1-3 days for processing.
 Once shipped, your order should arrive within 3-7 business days depending on your location.
 Delivery time is calculated in accordance with business days and does not include weekends or holidays.
 These delivery times are estimated by the carrier and are not guaranteed even if an expedited shipping method is selected.
 Unavoidable delay may occur due to extreme weather conditions.
 Delivery times should only be used as a transit average.

 We offer expedited shipping if orders are placed before 12 p.m.
 MST; Monday through Friday.
 Please be aware that even expedited shipping options do not include Saturday delivery.
 Some UPS carriers offer Saturday delivery for an additional fee to your expedited shipping rate.
 Please call your local UPS store to see if Saturday delivery is an option in your area before placing this request.